 When the flowers turn into seeds, each seed has a fluffy tuft on the end of it, so the wind can blow it away.

-A plant with similar little flowers is cobbler’s pegs (scientific name: Bidens pilosa and other Bidens species).
+A plant with similar little flowers is cobbler’s pegs (scientific name: Bidens pilosa).

-Cobbler’s pegs’ flowers usually have bigger petals than gallant soldier.
-Sometimes the petals are yellow.
-Sometimes they aren’t there at all.
+Cobbler’s pegs’ flowers usually have bigger petals than gallant soldier, although sometimes the petals aren’t there at all.

 Cobbler’s pegs’ leaves come in pairs just like gallant soldier’s, but each leaf is broken up into three or five ‘leaflets’.
 So they look very different from gallant soldier’s leaves.